Abdul Qadeer Khan: 'Father' of Pakistan's atomic bomb dies at 85 | DW | 10.10.2021

 Pakistani President Arif Alvi also offered his condolences, saying he knew Khan personally since 1982.
 He added that Khan developed "nation-saving nuclear deterrence" and Pakistan would forever be indebted to him for that.

-In 2004, the International Atomic Energy Agency (IAEA), the nuclear watchdog of the United Nations, pulled up Khan as a primary suspect of a sprawling nuclear network that involved sales of nuclear technology to several countries around the world.
+In 2004, the International Atomic Energy Agency (IAEA), the nuclear watchdog of the United Nations, named Khan as a primary suspect of a sprawling nuclear network that involved sales of nuclear technology to several countries around the world.

-The IAEA was trying to resolve how Iran and others had gotten hold of nuclear technology to create weapons.
+The IAEA was investigating how Iran and others had gotten hold of nuclear technology to create weapons.

-In 2004, Khan confessed to having shared nuclear secrets with those countries on national TV.
+In the same year, Khan confessed to having shared nuclear secrets with those countries on national TV.

 Pervez Musharraf, who was Pakistan's president at the time, said he would accept a written apology from Khan.
-He added that proliferators would be severely punished.
+However, he added that proliferators would be severely punished.

-While confessing to his actions on TV, Khan said he had acted alone and without the knowledge of state officals.
-Much later, Khan said he was scapegoated.
+While confessing to his actions on TV, Khan said he had acted alone and without the knowledge of state officials.
+Years later, Khan said he was scapegoated.

-He lived mostly out of the public eye after his house arrest was lifted in 2009.
+He lived out of the public eye after his house arrest was lifted in 2009.

 Khan was born into a modest family in Bhopal in British-ruled India in 1936.
 He migrated to Pakistan in 1952, following the country's parition from India in 1947.